SitePen/dgrid/doc/migration-guide.md

 ### selectionMode

-dgrid supports this property, with the same options as dojox grid, when a grid is constructed with the Selection mixin.
+dgrid supports this property via the Selection mixin.
+It recognizes the same values supported by `dojox/grid` components (`none`, `single`, `multiple`, and `extended`, the latter being the default).

 ### columnReordering

-This is not yet available in dgrid, but a Column DnD extension is planned.
+This is not yet available in dgrid, but an extension implementing this for basic grids with single-row layouts should be coming soon.

 ### headerMenu